Before we learn Benchmark Testing, let’s understand-

-Benchmark Testing can be performed with Android phone and tablets too, some of the tools are listed above for the same.
-Among all Passmark is well-known and widely used Benchmark Testing tool.
+Benchmark Testing can also be performed with Android phones and tablets.
+Among all, Passmark is a well-known and widely used Benchmark Testing tool.

-- Benchmark Testing gives repeatable set of quantifiable result on performance of a system.
+- In Software Engineering, Benchmark Testing gives a repeatable set of quantifiable results on a performance of a system.

-- Helpful to exercise load conditions and determine system behavior against DDoS attack.
+- Helpful to exercise load conditions and determine system behavior against DDoS attacks.

-- Workload specifications, specifications of metrics and specifications of measurements are major components of benchmark testing.
+- Workload specifications, metrics, and measurement specifications are major components of benchmark testing.

 - Several tools and frameworks are used to perform benchmark testing rapidly and efficiently.